p2docs/p2docs.github.io/page/hubmem.md

 RDWORD cannot initiate block transfers.

 <%=p2instrinfo('rdbyte')%>
-RDBYTE reads a byte from the Hub memory location addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions) into **D**estination (the upper 24 bits are set to zeroes).
+RDBYTE reads a byte (8 bits) from the Hub memory location addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions) into **D**estination (the upper 24 bits are set to zeroes).
 Only the bottom 20 bits of the effective address are considered, the rest are ignored.

 If the **WC** or **WCZ** effect is specified, the C flag is set to the MSB (bit 7) of the read value.